Reaction-Diffusion by the Gray-Scott Model: Pearson's Parametrization

 my face rendered in Gray-Scott

-My reaction-diffusion simulation work has been a long journey (18 years at this writing) or progressive optimization to adapt to new hardware.
-In the first 15 years, my program's performance increased by a factor of more than 3000.
+My reaction-diffusion simulation work has been a long journey (18 years at this writing) of progressive optimization to adapt to new hardware.
+In the first 15 years, its performance increased by a factor of more than 3000, effectively utilising the hardware's full potential at all stages.

 1994: The Caterpillar Scan